![]() |

 Nancy, France, 21 June - 2 July 2010

-On the occasion of the fifth anniversary of its foundation, the Commission on Mathematical and Theoretical Crystallography organises two summer schools devoted to the topology of crystal structures and to the irreducible representations of space groups
+On the occasion of the fifth anniversary of its foundation, the Commission on Mathematical and Theoretical Crystallography organised two summer schools devoted to the topology of crystal structures and to the irreducible representations of space groups

 PDF version for offline access